nervosnetwork/docs.nervos.org/website/docs/basics/tools.md

 Please note that CKB-Explorer is not a wallet service provider.
 We do not store your private keys and we have no control over the transactions that take place over the CKB Network.

-## Testnet Faucet
+## Nervos Aggron Faucet
 [Github](https://github.com/shaojunda/ckb-testnet-faucet) | [Link](https://faucet.nervos.org/)

-Testnet Faucet is where you can claim free **Testnet CKBytes** to use while developing and testing.
+Nervos Aggron Faucet is where you can claim free **Testnet CKBytes** to use while developing and testing.
 You may claim 5000 CKB from the faucet once every 3 hours on Testnet Aggron.